showlab/ShowAnything/README.md

 # ShowAnything
 Based on [Segment Anything](https://github.com/facebookresearch/segment-anything), we plan to create a very interesting project for image, video generation and editing.

+**Motivation of this repo**: Segment Anything offers powerful perception capabilities and interfaces with points and boxes.
+We believe that the interface ability has the potential to greatly drive the development of generation and editing applications.
+We will be posting some application developments from our lab here that are compatible with both Segment Anything and Generation, thanks.

+## Installation
+Please follow the [segment anything](https://github.com/facebookresearch/segment-anything#model-checkpoints) to creating the environment and download the model checkpoint (vit_l, vit_l or vit_b)

 ## Image

 ### Edit
+The ultimate goal of this task is to achieve control over the generation of complex scenes, such as dense crowds and department stores.

 ![](./assets/fig1.jpg)

 ### Object Merge